On the Death of an Old Lover

 one day across a crowded department store.
 I was shopping.
 He looked old.

-Traveled extensively . . . followed by a list of countries, quite a few.
-That
+Traveled extensively . . . followed by a list of countries he'd been to, quite a

-must have been how he spent his retirement years, traveling.
-Well, lucky him!
+few.
+That must have been how he spent his retirement years – traveling.

 No, I wasn't jealous really.
 Perhaps a little envious.
 Like the man who doesn't